nekocode/ResourceInspector/README.md

 A debug tool to inspect the used layout files of current Activity.
 This tool is helpful when you want to find out the layout xml files used in current Activity from a large amount of resource files.

 This tool depenends on the **[Stetho](http://facebook.github.io/stetho/)** library.
-After you intergate this library, you can open the inspector in your Chrome's DevTools page (you can navigate to `chrome://inspect` for opening it).
+After you integrate this library to your project, you can open the inspector in your Chrome's DevTools page (you can navigate to `chrome://inspect` for opening it).

 ![Screenshot](img/screenshot.png)